 - A Red Hat Certified Engineer (RHCE) interested in earning a Red Hat Certificate of Expertise or RHCA credential

 Well that’s a little bit about me.
-In the next few weeks, I’ll be sharing my journey with all of you as I prepare to master this Red Hat Certification with the ultimate goal of being a Red Hat Certified Architect!
+In the next few weeks, I’ll be sharing my cloud journey with all of you as I prepare to master this Red Hat Certification with the ultimate goal of being a Red Hat Certified Architect!
 I hope you’ll follow along in the next part of my RHCA journey as I tackle the Ansible Automation Expertise course ..
 Wish me luck 🙂